Guitar tuners are absolutely essential for aspiring musicians and experienced guitarists alike.

 2. Boss Chromatic Tuner TU-3S – Best Guitar Tuner Pedal

-The Boss Chromatic Tuner has long been the industry standard for tuner pedals.
+The Boss Chromatic Tuner has long been the industry standard for guitar tuner pedals.
 The newer TU-3S model is an upgrade on the ubiquitous TU-2 that has been serving industry professionals for over 20 years, featuring enhanced accuracy and a special high brightness mode.

 - Straight-forward operation